Degree type(s): Bachelor's

 Our admissions professionals will work together with our Office of Financial Assistance to ensure that you get the best financial aid package possible to finance your education.

 Acceptance at the University of Mary does not automatically qualify you to pursue a program in one of the academic programs of study.
-Application to the Music Department takes place in the first semester of the sophomore year, or during the first semester for transfer students.
+Application to the Music Department takes place in the first semester of the sophomore year, or during the first fall semester for transfer students.

 We recommend consulting your advisor for details.
 Applications are reviewed by the faculty members of the program.
 You will be notified that you have been admitted, admitted provisionally, or denied admission to the program.

-If you are thinking about pursuing a bachelor’s degree in music education, you might also be interested in the following undergraduate programs offered at the University of Mary:
+If you are thinking about pursuing a bachelor’s degree in Music Education, you might also be interested in the following undergraduate programs offered at the University of Mary: